mathewgomas-alfred/mathewgomas.io/user_manual/loading_saving_brushes.rst

 Using sensor curves
 '''''''''''''''''''

-One of the big important things that makes art unique to the artist who created it is the style of the strokes.
+One of the big important things that make art unique to the artist who created it is the style of the strokes.
 Strokes are different because they differ in speed, rotation, direction, and the amount of pressure put onto the stylus.
 Because these are so important, we would want to